 Knysna’s buzzing waterfront is something you should not miss.
 Flanked by tourists, restaurants, bars and boat cruises, it is undoubtedly the most happening place there.
-Watch golf enthusiasts play water golf, enjoy a bottle of wine during sundown, relish lip-smacking South African cuisine or simply enjoy people watching at the waterside – it’s worth every moment.
+Watch golf enthusiasts play water golf, relish lip-smacking South African cuisine, or simply enjoy people-watching at the waterside – it’s worth every moment.

 After two relaxing days at George, Cape Town was next on our itinerary!
 We decided to drive through the much spoken about Garden Route.
 Stunning flora and fauna, secluded bays and panoramic views made our drive an enjoyable one.
 While en route, we stopped by at Mossel Bay to tick skydiving off our bucket list.
 We took a leap of faith and jumped 10,000 miles above ground level.
 Needless to say, it was an exhilarating experience.
 After getting back, we swiftly drove to SA’s most buzzing city.

 Popularly known as the Mother City, Cape Town is a paradise for adrenaline junkies, foodies, water babies, nature lovers, kids – basically all kinds of people.
 There is something in the Capetonian air that makes you fall in love with it.
 It’s addictive!

 From dining at Michelin-starred restaurants to sipping wine in The Cape Winelands, hiking up The Table Mountain to taking a dip in the cool waters of Camp’s Bay – there’s never a dull moment here.
 We stayed at the Southern Sun Cape Sun Waterfront, ten minutes away from the V&A Waterfront, coincidentally also an area where we spent most of our time.
 On some days, we drove down to various touristy places like The Table Mountain, the historic Cape of Good Hope, stunning Cape Point, Chapman’s Peak, Hout Bay among other places While on some days, we took the cruise to Seal Island or Boulders Penguin Island to see Cape Fur Seals and Penguins.